Is it time to spread your wings from solopreneur to employer? Before you make the transformation, tally up these hiring costs.

 Of course, not all small businesses can afford to offer benefits, and many don’t.
 But failing to provide employee benefits can make it harder to hire the best employees.
 According to Harvard Business Review, health, dental and vision insurance are some of the most essential benefits employees consider when choosing a job.

-In fact, 88% of employees in the study cited in their report said they would consider those benefits when selecting between a high-paying job and a lower-paying job with better benefits.
-Beyond health, dental, and vision insurance, some employers also offer disability and life insurance benefits, retirement plans, bonuses, profit sharing, and stock options.
+In fact, 88% of employees in the study cited in the report said they would consider those benefits when selecting between a high-paying job and a lower-paying job with better benefits.
+Beyond health, dental and vision insurance, some employers also offer disability and life insurance benefits, retirement plans, bonuses, profit sharing and stock options.

 In other states (such as Texas), purchasing coverage is optional no matter how many employees you have, unless you contract with governmental entities.
 Insureon, an online brokerage for small business insurance, maintains a database of the rules for each state.

 Rates vary by state and by type of work.
 According to the National Academy of Social Insurance, workers’ compensation costs an average of $1.32 per $100 in employee wages, but actual rates can vary widely depending on the employee’s role.
 Employees whose jobs put them at greater risk of injury or illness, such as construction, pay higher rates than relatively safe professions such as sales and office work.

 Hiring employees means calculating, withholding and remitting payroll taxes as well as issuing paychecks to employees.
 This process can be complicated and time-consuming, so most business owners opt to outsource this work to a third-party payroll provider.

 The cost of outsourcing payroll depends on the level of service provided, the company’s experience and other factors.
 According to Thumbtack, professional payroll processing costs $70 to $130 per month, although that figure can be higher or lower depending on the number of employees.

 The good news is if you’re using a cloud accounting solution, there are add-on payroll services you can include for a more seamless experience.